 AIDS-related Kaposi sarcoma, unlike other forms of the disease, tends to have an aggressive clinical course.
 It is the most common presentation of Kaposi sarcoma.

 Lesions in Kaposi sarcoma may involve the skin, oral mucosa, lymph nodes, and visceral organs.
-Most patients present with cutaneous disease.
+Most patients present with cutaneous disease (see the image below).
 Visceral disease may occasionally precede cutaneous manifestations.

 Cutaneous lesions in Kaposi sarcoma are characterized as follows: